Introduction to pilot and feasibility studies

 Avery et al define internal and external pilot studies as follows:

-In an internal pilot, the pilot phase forms the first part of the trial and the outcome data generated may contribute to the final analysis.
+• In an internal pilot, the pilot phase forms the first part of the trial and the outcome data generated contribute to the final analysis (unless major changes to the protocol are needed).

 The choice of design (internal vs. external) should be pre-specified to avoid bias that may result from a decision to include/exclude data from the pilot phase made after pilot data are available.
 External pilot studies allow for greater flexibility to change the trial design for the main study once the pilot is complete, whereas internal pilot studies may be more efficient if investigators only want to look at the feasibility of aspects such as recruitment that will not change trial design.
 For more information on this efficiency, see the following paper: